About Me

 What does the name Cetadora mean?
 How did it come about?

-I created the name after brain-storming a word that could embody both my feminine-spiritual nature and passion for environmental management.
-I began thinking about Latin (the language used for naming all plants and animals), and some of its root words- and began thinking on what I could make from that.
+I began thinking about Latin (the language used for naming all plants and animals) and explored some of its root words—and began thinking on what I could create from that.

-Ceta-, or Cetacean, is the Latin order of aquatic mammals (such as whales, dolphins, or porpoises— orcas being my favourite species).
+“Ceta-”, or Cetacean, is the Latin order of aquatic mammals (such as whales, dolphins, or porpoises— orcas being my favourite species).
 I later found the root word ”-dora” meant “gift”, and I’ve always seen my art and passion for making a difference in the world as a gift.